HappyTobi/cf-puppeteer-site/content/_index.md

 --no-start                      don't start application after deployment --docker-image                  docker image url                                                           (⭐️New since 1.1.2)
 --docker-username               docker repository username; used with password from env CF_DOCKER_PASSWORD (⭐️New since 1.1.2)
+--vars-file                     path to a variable substitution file for manifest                          (⭐️New since 1.2.0)
 ```

 ### Legacy-push (--legacy-push arg)